Lur1an/streameroo/README.md

   1. Publish an event
   2. Respond to a RPC request (`reply-to`, standard)
   3. Custom?
+- Provides `ChannelExt` for slightly more convenient publishing of events

 ### Whats missing?
 - Batch consuming/acknowledging to maximize throughput. `streameroo` currently runs on a single `Channel`.
 (You can initialize multiple instances of `Streameroo` with different channels)